 On a hill just outside of Stepanakert, there stands an unusual and striking monument.
 Called We Are Our Mountains, the looming faces of an old man and woman represent the mountain people of Artsakh and their Armenian heritage.

 The Republic of Artsakh (previously known as Nagorno-Karabakh) is a disputed territory in a landlocked region within Azerbaijan.
-Although internationally recognised as a part of Azerbaijan, it’s governed as a de facto independent state by its Armenian ethnic majority, which makes up 95 percent of the population.
+Although internationally recognized as a part of Azerbaijan, it’s governed as a de facto independent state by its Armenian ethnic majority, which makes up 95 percent of the population.
 Its original name, Nagorno-Karabakh, means “mountainous black garden.”

 We Are Our Mountains is an iconic monument within the unrecognized republic.
 The image of the monument caused controversy at the Eurovision Song Contest 2009, initially due to its appearance in the semi-final introduction and subsequently because it was repeatedly shown by an Armenian spokesperson during the vote following an Azeri request that it be removed.